6 Japanese Interview Tips That Will Help You Get The Job

 Instead of 応募動機, the interviewer could also possibly ask:

 These all have a similar meaning.
-Again, I would recommend that in your answer you highlight the experiences and skills that you have which fit the job role.
+Again, I would recommend that in your answer you highlight the experiences and skills that you have that fit the job role.

 Other possible questions